 The 40 Hour Teacher Workweek Club provides professional development on productivity.
-It’s a year long program full of practical strategies (for teachers, by a teacher) to help you trim 3, 5, or 10+ hours off your workweek.
+It’s a year long program full of practical strategies (for teachers, by a teacher) to help you reduce your workload and save time.

 Everything you need to streamline and simplify your workload as a K-12 teacher

 You’ll get 52 weeks of classroom-tested productivity ideas in both PDF and audio podcast form.
 We’ll go step-by-step through each focus area.
 Choose just a few ideas each month, & watch as small changes add up to big results!